as-ideas/recruitment-tests-public/frontend/frontend.md

 Hints:

-   * Use the IDE, Tools, JS-Librarys or CSS-Framework you are most comfortable with.
+   * Use the IDE, Tools, JS librarys or CSS framework you are most comfortable with.
 You can also use Typescript, or any other frontend language currently hyped.
    * Prefer simple solutions you can explain than complex solutions you don't even grok.